vozhyk-/emacs/README.md

 However, when you type e.g. `C-x o`,
 `C-x` goes through input methods and is handled by Emacs, and `o` is handled by input methods, so `お` appears as a preedit text.
 I have no idea.
-You can turn off input method before typing that.
+You can turn off input method before typing `C-x o`.
 I do, so no problem.

 ## My Environment